 Dual Enrollment Economics - Twelfth Grade (one semester)

-TCA partners with Liberty University Online Academy for this course.
+TCA partners with Dallas Baptist University for this course.

 This course is an introduction to the theory and history of free exchange and economic inquiry.
 Free market thought will be scrutinized from the perspective of the Christian understanding of human behavior and contrasted with other paradigms.
 Specific topics include examination of the "economic question," the tools of economic analysis with focus on the applicability to the study of human behavior, the market process, demand and the consumer, cost and supply, market structure, government regulation, and resource demand and supply.